alkrauss48/labs/go/server/README.md

 # Go Web App Server

-A basic http server written in Go which functions as a wiki.
-You can read, create, update, and delete wiki entries at will.
+An http server written in Go which functions as a wiki.
+This app is fully RESTful, so you can read, create, update, and delete wiki entries at will.

 Data is persistant through a configurable MongoDB collection.